 EXPLAINER: What are charges against Chauvin in Floyd death?

-The 12 jurors who will deliberate on charges against Derek Chauvin have three counts to consider as they weigh whether he is responsible for the death of George Floyd
+The 12 jurors who have reached a verdict on charges against Derek Chauvin had three counts to consider as they weighed whether he was responsible for the death of George Floyd

-MINNEAPOLIS -- The 12 jurors deliberating the case against Derek Chauvin will have three counts to consider as they weigh whether he is responsible for the death of George Floyd.
+MINNEAPOLIS -- The 12 jurors who reached a verdict Tuesday in the case against Derek Chauvin had three counts to consider as they weighed whether he is responsible for the death of George Floyd.

+Chauvin is charged with second-degree unintentional murder, third-degree murder and second-degree manslaughter.
+He could be convicted on all of the charges, some or none.
+The decision was expected to be announced Tuesday afternoon.

 Here's an explanation of the charges: